peramalingam007/traffic-accident-prediction/README.md

 The repository includes accidents.csv.
-To regenerate it, run generate_dataset.py in Colab or locally:
+To regenerate it, run generate_dataset.py:

 python generate_dataset.py

-This creates a new accidents.csv with synthetic data mimicking traffic accident patterns.

-Note: Synthetic data is used for size constraints and ease of use in Colab.
-For production, consider sampling the US-Accidents dataset.
+Model Generation

+The model.pkl and feature_names.pkl files are not included in the repository to keep it lightweight.
+To generate them:

+Run train_model.py after generating accidents.csv:

+python train_model.py

+This creates model.pkl (~48MB) and feature_names.pkl (~1KB) locally.

+Note: model.pkl is large but regenerated on demand, avoiding GitHub size limits.

 Setup